MoxyFoxy/BreezeVM/index.md

 The VM can contain any number of constant, read-only data.
 These are accessible through data offsets using the `CONST`-related instructions.

 ### Prepared Values
 Instead of a set number of registers, BVM uses "prepared" values.
-The {`PREPARE`} instructions allow the program to push to the prepared values.
+The `PREPARE` instructions allow the program to push to the prepared values.
 Prepared values are used to pass values to some instructions and to procedures.

 ### Intrinsic Procedures
-Intrinsic procedures are defined in the virtual machine and are accessible in BVMAsm through the {`CALL`} instruction, followed by the procedure used in the jump table.
+Intrinsic procedures are defined in the virtual machine and are accessible in BVMAsm through the `CALL` instruction, followed by the procedure used in the jump table.
 Currently, there is only one intrinsic procedure, which prints out prepared values to `stdout` and is used for both the Fibonacci test as well as the Hello World test.

 ### Scopes
 Scopes are self-isolated chunks of code.
 The only way scopes interact is through pulling arguments from the parent scope.
 A child scope cannot access the stack of a parent scope.